nomisRev/AndroidCleanMVP/README.md

 1. Calling view methods
  * There is a key difference between the Kotlin and the Java example.
 Kotlin has Null safety, and therefor when a view method gets called from the presenter an error should never occur. `.?` takes care of that for you.
 If the view is null, the method will simply not be called and there is no problem.

  * The same approach doesn't work in Java.
 When the view is null you will get a `NullPointerException`.
 Ah, our dear friend finally appears.
-No problem, just do a null check before calling the method or add a `boolean isViewAttached()` method to our `MVPPresenter` baseclass.
+No problem, just do a null check before calling the method or add a `boolean isViewAttached()` method to our `MVPPresenter` base class.

 2. View lifecycle
  * With previous discussed issue, we are sure that when a view method gets called it occurs between `onCreate()` and `onDestroy()`.
 Another issue is the issue of state loss, `java.lang.IllegalStateException: Can not perform this action after onSaveInstanceState`.
 There are other side effects that can occur because not building in protection for this, an example is launching an activity when the app is in background.
 But that topic is out of scope for this repo.
 Let's just say we want to prevent this.